arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 In this final chapter of the MicroPython 101 course, you will find code & circuit examples for popular components, such as motors, displays and sensors.
 These components can be combined to make fun projects, and works out of the box with the Nano ESP32 & MicroPython.

-***External odules used in this chapter are third party and has not been developed by the Arduino team.
+***External modules used in this chapter are third party and has not been developed by the Arduino team.
 Credit is due to the developers of these modules.***

 ## Module Installation